-3. Financial condition of the Group; management of financial resources
+3. Financial condition of MLP Group S.A. and management of its financial resources

-3. 1 Key economic and financial data disclosed in the Group's full-year consolidated financial statements for 2020
+3. 1 Key economic and financial data disclosed in MLP Group S.A.'s separate financial statements for 2020

-3. 1.1 Selected financial data from the consolidated statement of financial position
+3. 1.1 Selected financial data from the separate statement of financial position

-Structure of the consolidated statement of financial position (selected material items):
+Structure of the separate statement of financial position of MLP Group S.A. (selected material items)